Skip to content

 php artisan v8core:install

-During the wizard, you’ll be prompted to:
+During the wizard, you are prompted to:

-1. Confirm database connection
+1. Confirm the database connection

 2. Run database migrations